avourvopoulos/rehapanel/README.md

 ![Unity Version](https://img.shields.io/badge/Unity%20Version-4.6-orange.svg)

 **Reh@Panel** (formerly RehabNet CP) acts as a device router, bridging a large number of tracking devices and other hardware with the RehabNet Training Games for the patient to interact with.
 Reh@Panel implements the communication protocols in a client/server architecture.
 Native device support for:

-Electrophysiological Data
+**Electrophysiological Data:**

-Emotiv EPOC neuro-headset is intergrated for acquiring raw EEG data, gyroscope data, facial expressions and Emotiv’s Expressiv™, Cognitiv™ and Affectiv™ suite
+Emotiv EPOC neuro-headset is intergrated for acquiring raw EEG data, gyroscope data, facial expressions and Emotiv’s Expressiv™, Cognitiv™ and Affectiv™ suite -
-Neurosky EEG headset is supported for raw EEG acquisition and eSense™ meters of attention and meditation Myoelectric orthosis mPower 1000 (Myomo Inc, Boston, USA) is supported, providing 2 EMG channels and adjustable levels of assistance
+Neurosky EEG headset is supported for raw EEG acquisition and eSense™ meters of attention and meditation - Myoelectric orthosis mPower 1000 (Myomo Inc, Boston, USA) is supported, providing 2 EMG channels and adjustable levels of assistance -

-**Kinematics**
+**Kinematics:**
 * Microsoft Kinect v1 is natively supported either by the Microsoft or OpenNI drivers
 * Microsoft Kinect v2 through Kinect v2 SDK
 * Nintendo Wii